xrrocha/scontrino-proxy/README.md

 A simple TCP/IP proxy and sniffer written in Kotlin.

 `scontrino-proxy` transcribes all network interactions between a proxied server and its clients for subsequent off-line analysis.
-This useful for analyzing and reverse engineering undocumented protocols.
+This is useful for analyzing and reverse engineering undocumented protocols.

 ## Command-line Invocation

-Under the `dist` directory there are *nix shell and Windows batch scripts to run the proxy.
+Under the `dist` directory there are

+ *nix shell and Windows batch scripts to run the proxy.

 A sample invocation proxying a Postgres server would look like: